iterative/dvc.org/content/docs/command-reference/add.md

 There are no [`.dvc` files](/doc/user-guide/dvc-file-format) generated within this directory structure, but the images are all added to the
 <abbr>cache</abbr>.
 DVC prints a message mentioning that MD5 hash values are
 computed for each file.
-A single `pics.dvc` `.dvc` file is generated for the top-level directory, and it contains:
+A single `pics.dvc` file is generated for the top-level directory, and it contains:

 ```yaml